Brew Method

 What Is Nel Drip?

 The typical cup leans toward silky, deep, aromatic, and often sweeter at lower brew temperatures.
-That is why the method makes sense for patient brewers who enjoy ritual and texture, but it may disappoint you if you want fast, easy cleanup.
+That is why the method makes sense for patient brewers who enjoy ritual and texture, but it may disappoint you if you want fast cleanup or disposable-filter simplicity.

 Specs At A Glance

-For Nel Drip, use these numbers as a working baseline, then respect the device.
-Cloth, metal, and regional filters often need a slightly different grind or pace than paper pour-over.
+For Nel Drip, use these numbers as a working baseline, then respect the cloth.
+Traditional recipes often use a stronger dose, lower water temperature, and slower pour than a standard paper pour-over.

 How It Tastes